HabanaAI/Model-References/PyTorch/nlp/DeepSpeedExamples/deepspeed-bert/README.md

 # DeepSpeed BERT-1.5B and BERT-5B for PyTorch
-This folder contains scripts to pre-train BERT-1.5B and BERT-5B models using DeepSpeed on Intel® Gaudi® AI Accelerator to achieve an accurate training of a large scale model.
-To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+This folder contains scripts to pre-train BERT-1.5B and BERT-5B models using DeepSpeed on Intel® Gaudi® AI accelerator to achieve an accurate training of a large scale model.
+To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

 For more information about training deep learning models using Gaudi, visit [developer.habana.ai](https://developer.habana.ai/resources/).